Warnings for Marinol

 Risk Summary

 MARINOL, a synthetic cannabinoid, may cause fetal harm.
 Avoid use of MARINOL in pregnant women.
-Although there is little published data on the use of synthetic cannabinoids during pregnancy, use of cannabis (e.g., marijuana) during pregnancy has been associated with adverse fetal/neonatal outcomes [see Clinical Considerations].
+Although there is little published data on the use of synthetic cannabinoids during pregnancy, use of cannabis (e.g., marijuana) during pregnancy has been associated with adverse fetal/neonatal outcomes (see Clinical Considerations).
 Cannabinoids have been found in the umbilical cord blood from pregnant women who smoke cannabis.
-In animal reproduction studies, no teratogenicity was reported in mice administered dronabinol at up to 30 times the MRHD (maximum recommended human dose) and up to 5 times the MRHD for patients with AIDS and cancer, respectively.
+In animal reproduction studies, no teratogenicity was reported in mice administered dronabinol (delta-9-THC) at up to 30 times the MRHD (maximum recommended human dose) and up to 5 times the MRHD for patients with AIDS and cancer, respectively.
 Similar findings were reported in pregnant rats administered dronabinol at up to 5 to 20 times the MRHD and 3 times the MRHD for patients with AIDS and cancer, respectively.
 Decreased maternal weight gain and number of viable pups and increased fetal mortality and early resorptions were observed in both species at doses which induced maternal toxicity.
-In published studies, offspring of pregnant rats administered delta-9-THC during and after organogenesis have been reported to exhibit neurotoxicity with adverse effects on brain development, including abnormal neuronal connectivity and impairments in cognitive and motor function [see Data].
+In rats, maternal administration of dronabinol from pregnancy (implantation) through weaning was associated with maternal toxicity including adverse clinical signs, increased stillbirths and mortality of offspring, and reduced pup bodyweight at 2 and 6 times the MRHD for patients with AIDS, and less than or equal to the MRHD for patients with cancer.
+No evidence of neurodevelopmental adverse effects was observed in the offspring at doses up to 6 times the MRHD for patients with AlDS, and up to the MRHD for patients with cancer (see Data).

 The estimated background risk of major birth defects and miscarriage for the indicated populations are unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.